List of DC Comics characters: X: Xeen Arrow

 Xeen Arrow was a vigilante hailing from Dimension Zero, an alternate world inhabited by telepathic giants.
 A scientist by day, he had a secret identity as the vigilante Xeen Arrow, being a counterpart of Green Arrow, whom he met when he was accidentally transported to Prime Earth.

 Xiang-Fa

-Minister Xiang-Fa was the ruler of the trading city of Chao-Tzu in Chinese Empire during the 10th Century.
+Minister Xiang-Fa was the ruler of the trading city of Chao-Tzu in Chinese Empire during the 10th century.
 In order to ensure China's Westward expansion, Xiang-Fa created an army known as the Yellow Warriors and a wall around the city.
-The army under Xiang-Fa's command oppossed renegade Green Lantern Yalan Gur, who was then weakened by the Guardians of the Universe to become vulnerable to wood, and therefore, even the peasants could hurt him with their wooden clubs.
+The army under Xiang-Fa's command opposed renegade Green Lantern Yalan Gur, who was then weakened by the Guardians of the Universe to become vulnerable to wood, and therefore, even the peasants could hurt him with their wooden clubs.

 Xylon

 Xylon is a Fleet Admiral of the Dominators army, who joined Vril Dox and the R.E.B.E.L.S. team to defeat Starro the Conqueror, and eventually took an individual name for the first time in his race.